 Statement attributed to Mark Collette, Managing Director at EnergyAustralia:

 “We are doing all that we can to make our generators available to provide supply into the system as and when needed.

-“At Yallourn power station in Victoria, three of four generating units are online, with the return of a fourth unit planned for the end of the week.
+“At Yallourn power station in Victoria, three of four generating units are online, with the return of a fourth unit planned for late next week.

 Support for customers

 EnergyAustralia’s EnergyAssist program means the power won’t be disconnected and debt collection activities won’t be initiated.
 Residential customers on the program also have access to tailored payment plans, energy audits, information on grant programs and advice on energy usage.

 Through Rapid Business Assist, specialist advisors can discuss ways for EnergyAustralia’s small and medium-sized business customers to lower energy consumption, the government energy relief subsidies available, and options for tailored payment schedules.

 Image: A maintenance team member prepares for the installation of a new drive motor at Yallourn power station in Victoria